MuthoniGathu/rent-end-to-end-data-pipeline/README.md

 AWS Athena is utilized to query the data stored in the AWS Glue Data Catalog.
 With Athena's SQL-based querying capability, you can easily analyze and explore the data.

 7. ### Data Visualization
- To provide a comprehensive view of the rental property market in Kenya, I created an interactive Power BI dashboard based on the analyzed data.
+ To provide a comprehensive view of the rental property listed on the website, I created an interactive Power BI dashboard based on the analyzed data.
 The dashboard allows users to explore and gain deeper insights into key aspects of the rental market.

 ![Property Viz](https://github.com/MuthoniGathu/rent-end-to-end-data-pipeline/assets/32902183/6fe3a1b4-a2b8-473a-82e8-fe2ba673c82f)